A world-class institute of changemakers in the deaf and signing community.

-The program is comprised of a 12-credit (unit) curriculum that is contained in seven courses completed over a period of two years, with one course a semester.
-This program uses a distance-learning model for five of the courses, and a short on-site seminar model for two courses: one 2-day and one 4-day.
-The predominately online format allows for individuals to balance work and family with the program, taking most classes in the comfort of your home.
-Scheduled ‘live’ chat discussions typically take place in the evening one night a week.
-There will also be interactive discussion boards, assignments, readings, etc. Below is a table listing the course titles and credits.
-Click on the course name to view a brief course description.
+The program is comprised of a 12-credit (unit) curriculum that is contained in seven courses completed over a period of two years, with one course per semester.
+This program uses a distance-learning model for five of the courses, and a short on-site seminar model for two courses, both of these occurring over the course of three days (Friday through Sunday).

 Upon completion, the successful graduate will receive a Certificate in Peer Mentoring from Gallaudet University under the Center for Continuing Studies.

 While the concept of professional peer mentors is much needed, peer mentoring within audiology is revolutionary and not yet established.
 Individuals who have graduated from the program report they benefit most through self-growth.
 Additionally, alumni vary on how they use their training, but most apply the skills acquired from the program to their current jobs, or to advocacy and outreach within their community.
 Many use the certificate as evidence of their ability to serve the deaf and hard-of-hearing population in various areas.
-Lastly, several of our graduates are Life Coaches and apply their training from the program to specialize in serving the deaf and hard-of-hearing program.
+Lastly, several of our graduates are Life Coaches and apply their training from the program to specialize in serving the deaf and hard-of-hearing communities.

 Please review this website for information regarding this program.
 More information can be found on the Application page.
 If you have specific questions that are not addressed in the website or want to request additional information, please email firstname.lastname@example.org

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.

 Copyright © 2021 Gallaudet University.
 All rights reserved.